-Small and mid-sized trucks with two axles, as well as multi-axle vehicles including large 18-wheel trucks and tractor trailer trucks pulling a single trailer, will be permitted to use the I-66 Express Lanes.
+Small and mid-sized trucks with two axles, as well as multi-axle vehicles including large 18-wheel trucks and tractor trailer trucks pulling a single trailer, will be permitted to use the 66 Express Lanes.

-Trucks will be tolled at a minimum of five times the regular toll rate for two-axle vehicles during peak periods, and will be tolled a minimum of three times the regular toll rate during all other times.
+Trucks are tolled at a minimum of five times the regular toll rate for two-axle vehicles during peak periods, and are tolled a minimum of three times the regular toll rate during all other times.

 On I-66 west of Route 28, large trucks account for about four percent of daily traffic.

 East of Route 28, large trucks account for about three percent of daily traffic.

 On Interstate 81, trucks average between 20 and 30 percent of daily traffic.

 On Interstate 95, trucks average about seven percent of daily traffic on the general purpose lanes.

 The chart below shows the actual number of large trucks as compared with other vehicle traffic during peak hours: